All Episodes

 We're just learning about it, according to NBC News.

-The Iranian Guard did so with the Coast Guard vessel, the U.S. Crangell, according to Commander Rebecca Rabaric, spokesman for the Navy's Mideast based Fifth Fleet.
+You know, amid all this turmoil that's going on, the Iranian Guard did so with the Coast Guard vessel, the U.S. CGC, Wrangle, according to Commander Rebecca Rabarich, spokesman for the Navy's Mideast-based Fifth Fleet.

-Such close passes, risked the idea that ships could collide at sea.
+Such close passes risked the idea that ships could collide at sea.

 I mean, this just only can happen so many times.